greggersaurus/OpenSteamController/ReverseEngineering/README.md

  and more knowledge is gained about the Steam Controller.

 1. Dig through function that seems to be related to jingle (fnc0x00003934, fnc0x000079b0)
-    1. Looks like GPIO0_18 is related to haptics somehow?
+    1. GPIO0_18 is activate for left haptic
-        1. Ohm it out!
+        1. Understand how PIO1_7 and PIO1_12 are enables (or not)
-        1. Maybe need to get Trackpad ASIC setup before haptics work???
+        1. What about right haptic?
     1. Need to simulate CT32B0 IRQ to figure out what actually makes haptic vibrate?
         1. Make sure this gets captured appropriately in vcf_wired_controller_d0g_57bf5c10.c
         1. Look back through PIO0_18 being set as input and being read...